EB corbos Linux SDK

 • base_tarball (boot/initrd) [default: None ]: A base chroot environment for generating the boot artifacts and for the initrd.img.
 If no base chroot environment is given, a minimal busybox based environment will be used.

 • kernel (boot/initrd/root) [default: None ]: Name of the kernel package.
+For the initrd generator, these packages will be downloaded and extracted to a temporary folder to get the required kernel modules.

 • tar (boot) [default: True ]: Flag for packing the boot artifacts as a tarball.
 If embdgen is used to write the artifacts to an image, this will preserve the owner and mode of the artifacts.